 Marijuana License Changes in Oklahoma

 On August 30, 2019 Oklahoma made medical marijuana transporter licenses available for individuals and stand-alone marijuana transportation businesses.
 This new suite of regulations included updated compliance and state reporting requirements, depending on business types and structure.
-Regulation changes like this can happen quickly, so it is important to have a long-term strategy in place in the event of significant shifts in compliance.
+Regulation changes like this can happen quickly, so it is important to have a long-term strategy and an Oklahoma cannabis business consulting team in place in the event of significant shifts in compliance.